The Voice South Africa

 The Voice South Africa is a South African reality singing competition and local version of The Voice first broadcast as The Voice of Holland.
 Its first season started on 31 January 2016 and proved to be a hit on M-Net.
 The second season started on 5 February 2017 on the same channel.
 The third season premiered on 3 February 2019.
-A fourth season was set for 2020, but has been postponed to a later stage due to the Covid-19 pandemic.

-One of the important premises of the show is the quality of the singing talent.
-Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
-Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

 The original coaching panel of the show consists of Kahn Morbee, Lira, Bobby van Jaarsveld, and Karen Zoid.
 Lungile Radu and Stacy Norman were the original hosts.
 Season 3 saw a change in the coaching panel, replacing previous coaches and hosts.
 Lira is the only remaining coach being joined by Afrikaans singer Riana Nel, rapper Riky Rick and rocker Francois Van Coke.
 Anele Mdoda is the current host.

 Coaches and hosts

 Shortly after the announcement of the production of The Voice South Africa, the panellists were revealed with Kahn Morbee, Lira, Bobby van Jaarsveld, and Karen Zoid as coaches; and Lungile Radu and Stacy Norman as hosts.
 The coaching panel and hosts remain unchanged for season 2, which aired in 2017.